Get Funded for your Graduate Student Research Project!

 If chosen for this grant, each award recipient will be expected to:

-- Participate in a welcome teleconference with other grant recipients, mentors, PRI, and SSA.
+- Participate in an individual kick off call with grant recipients, faculty mentors, PRI, and SSA

 - Submit a letter of approval from his/her academic institution’s IRB

 - Participate in quarterly conference calls with faculty mentor and PRI